nebari-dev/nebari-docs/docs/docs/tutorials/dask-nebari-setup.md

 # Introduction to Dask

-Working with large datasets could pose computation challenges, running into frequent memory issues is one.
-Dask is a free and `open-source` library for `parallel computing` in Python, which helps in scaling up the data science workflows leveraging efficient computation techniques.
+Working with large datasets can pose a few challenges, running into frequent memory issues is one.
+[Dask](https://docs.dask.org/en/stable/) is a free and `open-source` library for `parallel computing` in Python, helps in scaling up the data science workflows leveraging efficient computation techniques.